-"P" in the SOAP format stands for "plan"; so checking the response to pain medication is recorded at "P" because the plan is a future strategy for nursing care and the nurse chooses nursing interventions to accomplish the plan.
+"P" in the SOAP format stands for "plan."
+Checking the response to pain medication is recorded at "P" because the plan is a future strategy for nursing care and the nurse chooses nursing interventions to accomplish the plan.
 Patient statements are subjective data recorded at "S." The serum glucose and the wound description are objective data, or facts, recorded at "O."

-PTS:1DIF:1REF:Page 30-31TOP:Cognitive Level: ComprehensionMSC:Nursing Process: Planning
+DIF: Cognitive Level: Comprehension REF: Page 40

+OBJ: NCLEX: Safe and Effective Care TOP: Nursing Process: Planning

 - 7. At 9:15 AM the nurse repeatedly instructs the patient to remain in bed.
 At 9:30 the nurse enters the patient's room, finds the patient on the floor, and hears the patient say, "I need pain medicine."
-Which should the nurse use to document this event? - A. Labels the late entry using the time of 9:15 AM - B. Encloses the patient statement within quotations - C. Documents completion of an incident report - D. Records medication before its administration
+Which should the nurse do to document this event? - a.
+Label the late entry using the time of 9:15 AM - b.
+Enclose the patient statement within quotations - c.
+Document completion of an incident report - d.
+Record medication before its administration

 The nurse encloses patient statements in quotations to indicate the patient's precise statement.
-This is preferable to paraphrasing someone's statement because paraphrasing can change the meaning.
+Subjective information is documented using the patient's words in quotes.
 The nurse should document instructions given at 9:15 and verify any indications of patient comprehension.
 A second entry noted at 9:30 documents finding patient on floor.